Create Your Plan

 Define Your Measurable Goals

-Your project is measurable when you collect information, or data, throughout your project and use it to show that your actions have had an impact on the community issue you’ve chosen.
+Your impact is measurable when you collect information or data throughout your project and use it to show that your actions have had a positive effect on the community and/or contributed to addressing your issue.
 So, think about what you can count in your project.
 How much?
 How many?

 Create Your Plan